Objective Function | Description |

 9.9 Wrapping Up

-When machine learning began to take off, it seemed many in the field of statistics sat on their laurels, and often scoffed at these techniques that didn’t bother to test their assumptions12!
+When machine learning began to take off, it seemed many in the field of statistics sat on their laurels, and often scoffed at these techniques that didn’t bother to test their assumptions13!
 ML was, after all, mostly just a rehash of statistics right?
 But the machine learning community, which actually comprised both computer scientists and statisticians, was able to make great strides in predictive performance, and the application of machine learning in myriad domains continues to enable us to push the boundaries of what is possible.
-Statistical analysis wasn’t going to provide ChatGPT or self-driving cars, but it remains vitally important whenever we need to understand the uncertainty of our predictions, or when we need to make inferences about the data world.
-Eventually, a more general field of data science became the way people use traditional statistical analysis and machine learning to solve their data challenges.
+Statistical analysis wasn’t going to provide ChatGPT or self-driving cars, but it remains vitally important whenever we need to understand the uncertainty of our predictions, make causal statements, or want to make inferences about the data generating process.
+Eventually, the more general field of data science became the way people use traditional statistical analysis and machine learning to solve their data challenges.
 The best data scientists will be able to draw from both, use the best tool for the job, and as importantly, have fun with modeling!

 9.9.1 The common thread